LeesEngineer/CSAPP/MachineLevelProgramming.md

     .quad   .L7  # x = 6
 ```

 <p>It's specified in assembly code.
-And it's the job of the assembler to actually fill in the contents of the table.</p>
+And it's the job of the assembler to actually fill in the contents of the table in binary file.
+Meaning the jump if you look at the .s file the assembly code file, it's all in there and the compiler generated these tables(at least the sort of framework for these tables).
+But the details of which get filled in by assembler</p>

 <p>I need a quad is just a declaration to say I need an 8 byte value here, and that value should match whatever address.</p>